 Ka-Kin’s ongoing book project is an ethnographic study of a third-tier Chinese city called Keqiao.
 Located in eastern Zhejiang Province as a municipal district, Keqiao is not only a global trading frontier in Asia, but also a ‘Little India’ in China.
 Its wholesale market accounts for one-third of the annual turnover of made-in-China fabrics – the semi-finished textiles that are industrially woven, knit, embroidered, dyed, and printed in China before being exported to over 180 ports around the world.
 This makes Keqiao one of the major textile trading centers in Asia.
 In Keqiao, over 30,000 foreign traders have established intermediary trade businesses, with most of them coming from India, Pakistan, South Korea, Afghanistan, and several Arabian and Central Asian countries.
-In Keqiao, Indian traders have established a particularly vibrant trade economy in which they have been exporting a large amount of fabrics to not only South Asia, but also Southeast Asia, the Middle East, Eastern Europe, Western Africa, and South America.
-Based on a two-phased, long-term fieldwork in 2010-2012 and 2016-2017, the book explicates the significance of such Indian-Chinese trade in terms of transnational connectivity and global economic influences.
+In Keqiao, Indian traders have established a particularly vibrant trade economy in which they have been exporting a large volume of fabrics to not only South Asia, but also Southeast Asia, the Middle East, Eastern Europe, Western Africa, and South America.
+Based on his fieldwork in 2010-2012 and 2016-2017, Ka-Kin's book explicates the significance of such Indian-Chinese trade in terms of transnational connectivity and global economic influences.
 For this research, Ka-Kin also has published several peer-reviewed articles and has been invited to present his work at a number of international conferences, seminars, policy forums, and public symposiums.
 His most recent articles are "Funny Money Circulations and Fabric Exports from China to Dubai through Indian Trading Connections" (American Behavioral Scientist, 2021) and “Making Mumbai (in China)” (in Lisa Björkman ed., Bombay Brokers, 2021, Duke University Press).

-Ka-Kin is currently developing a new research project on flower industries and transnational circuits of environmental morality.
-The rapid growth of the consumer market in China has re-oriented the Netherlands’ flower trade.
-With the rise of China as a giant market for high-end western products, Dutch tulips, daffodils, and other bulb flowers become increasingly sought-after by Chinese consumers.
-This research is set to examine how such trade development mediates the everyday notion of ‘sustainability’ in both the Netherlands and China.
-As such, the research aims to theorize the ethics of sustainability and economic transnationality in the China-UK flower trade.
+Ka-Kin is also currently developing a new research project on flower industries and transnational circuits of environmental morality.
+The rapid growth of the consumer market in China has re-oriented the UK’s flower trade.
+With the rise of China as a giant market for high-end western products, fresh-cut flowers and bulb flowers have become increasingly sought-after by urban, middle-class Chinese consumers.
+This research is set to examine how such trade development mediates the everyday notion of ‘sustainability’ and ‘ethical trade’ in both the UK and China.
+As such, the research aims to theorize the everyday ethics of sustainability and economic transnationality in the China-UK flower trade.
 For this research, Ka-Kin has received several research funding and fellowships, including one from the SSRC InterAsia Academy: Integration and Disintegration in InterAsian Perspective, 2020-2021.

 Sikh Diaspora: Theory, Agency, and Experience